 Blue Mound G.C.C. – 5th – 495 yards – par 5

-The 5th at Seth Raynor’s Blue Mound features a par-5 Road Hole, a great birdie opportunity.
+The fifth at Blue Mound features a par-5 Road Hole and is a great birdie opportunity.
 An ideal tee shot avoids the bunkers along the right side of the fairway, which will leave a long-iron approach to the green.
 When I played this hole my tee shot found the intermediate cut of rough on the left side.
 This forced me to run the ball up on the right side of the green, leaving a lengthy eagle attempt.
 Meanwhile, my friend was able to cut the right side and hit a high approach at the pin that sat over the pot bunker.
 Long is not a good miss, as the back bunker is extremely deep and the green sloping away from the player will make for a difficult up and down.

 The tee shot at the 5th at Blue Mound, with bunkers guarding the inside right